TWSummer/Friendr/README.md

 ![Questions](https://i.imgur.com/tjiXXjO.gif)

 Storing a question and the corresponding answers requires several tables and relationships in the database.
 A question can have several options that users can select as answers.
-Many users will answer each question, so each question will have many `question_answers`.
-When a user does answer a question, they do not just select an importance and a `question_option` as their answer, but also potentially many `question_friend_answers` (answers they will accept from a friend).
+Many users will answer each question, so `questions` will have many `question_answers`.
+When a user does answer a question, they do not just select an importance and an option from  `question_options` as their answer, but also potentially many `question_friend_answers` (answers they will accept from a friend).

 These models for these tables possess validations on the presence of one another to prevent question answers from getting into the database without a corresponding question, and to ensure that if a question answer ever needs to be destroyed, the corresponding question friend answers are also destroyed from the database.